 2. Easy process

 Unlike purchasing a car, leasing is incredibly easy, and you can even do it online.
 The dealership will take care of all the paperwork and also deliver the vehicle to your doorstep.
-You can click here to check out more information on the process of choosing a lease car.
+Research online to find out more information on the process of leasing a car.

 3. Low cost